WJZY

 WJZY (channel 46) is a television station licensed to Belmont, North Carolina, United States, serving as the Fox affiliate for the Charlotte area.
-It is owned by Nexstar Media Group alongside Rock Hill, South Carolina–licensed WMYT-TV (channel 55), an owned-and-operated station of The CW.
-The two stations share studios on Performance Road (along I-85) in unincorporated western Mecklenburg County (with a Charlotte mailing address) and broadcast from the same transmitter near Dallas, North Carolina, along the Catawba River.
+It is owned by Nexstar Media Group alongside CW outlet WMYT-TV (channel 55); Nexstar's Tegna subsidiary owns NBC affiliate WCNC-TV (channel 36).
+WJZY and WMYT-TV share studios on Performance Road (along I-85) in unincorporated western Mecklenburg County (with a Charlotte mailing address) and broadcast from the same transmitter near Dallas, North Carolina, along the Catawba River.

 A merged group including Charlotte mayor Harvey Gantt obtained the construction permit from a field of as many as nine applicants in 1985.
 Gantt's involvement in the firm was not initially publicly disclosed, creating an ethical scandal that contributed to his losing re-election.
 The station began broadcasting on March 9, 1987.
 Capitol Broadcasting Company obtained a minority stake in the firm and bought the entirety of channel 46 later that year.
 WJZY was a competitive independent station to Charlotte's original Fox affiliate, WCCB (channel 18), and the broadcast home of Charlotte Hornets basketball from 1992 to 1998.
 The station affiliated with UPN in 1995 and The CW in 2006.

 Fox Television Stations purchased WJZY in 2013, giving the network an owned-and-operated station in Charlotte, a market it coveted due to the presence of the Carolina Panthers football team.
-In time for the station to become the Fox affiliate in 2014, a news department was started; previously, WJZY had carried newscasts produced under contract by WBTV on three separate occasions.
+In time for the station to become the Fox affiliate in 2014, a news department was started; previously, WJZY had carried newscasts produced under contract by WBTV on three occasions.
 WJZY's newscasts originally had an alternative structure oriented toward younger viewers but struggled in the ratings and soon adopted a more conventional format.
 Nexstar acquired WJZY from Fox in 2020 and relaunched its news department under the brand Queen City News.
 The station produces 11 1/2 hours of local programming a day and is the television home of Panthers preseason football.